 Think of it this way: When your overall digestive and gut health is operating the way it should, you won’t react to healthy foods anymore — or food in general!
 One of the main causes of food allergies is when your gut health is not properly functioning, causing food to irritate your body.
 But when you can digest food the right way, you’ll be able to eat the foods you love without problems.

-So as you’re looking through these recipes, you might find that some of the ingredients aren’t anti-inflammatory to your needs.
+So as you’re looking through these recipes, you might find that some ingredients aren’t anti-inflammatory to your needs.
 So simply swap out that ingredient for something else!

 What are the worst foods for inflammation?

 You will want to figure out what foods are causing YOUR body to inflame.
-Like I said earlier, there were many foods that are considered healthy that were causing me issues.
-After I healed my gut, I was able to implement them back in one by one.
+Like I said earlier, many foods that are considered healthy were causing me issues.
+After I healed my gut, I could implement them back in one by one.
 But there are some I still can’t eat, like almonds and peas, as well as caffeinated coffee.

 If you’re looking for an incredible decaf coffee option that is organic, mold-free, and non-toxic, check out Fabula!
 Seriously the BEST tasting decaf coffee.
 My husband drinks the caffeinated version as well.
 They offer a great deal for your first order.
 Coffee is my love language when I wake up in the morning — I didn’t want to stop drinking it altogether, so I switched to decaf.

-Some of the WORST foods for inflammation might seem a bit obvious, but again, it’s important you get a food allergy test to see what’s bothering YOUR body the most.
+Some of the WORST foods for inflammation might seem a bit obvious, but again, you must get a food allergy test to see what’s bothering YOUR body the most.

 - Sugar from unnatural forms